grew-nlp/grew_doc/content/grew_match/install.md

 ```

 Edit the file `corpora/groups.json` to describe the set of available corpora.
-For instance with our previous example with 3 corpora, the configuration file looks like:
+An example of configuration file with 3 corpora:

 ```json
 { "groups": [